-- The Mayor and each member of the Council, and the Attorney General may designate one D.C. government employee while on leave to knowingly solicit, accept, or receive political contributions. - On duty or in any room or building occupied in the discharge of official duties in the District government.
+- The Mayor and each member of the Council may designate one D.C. government employee while on leave to knowingly solicit, accept, or receive political contributions. - On duty or in any room or building occupied in the discharge of official duties in the District government.